There is so much to think about and decisions to be made when you first set up a freshwater fish tank.

 Most lids are made from plastic but you can also get glass lids.

-I am not a fan of glass lids as they are heavy, can break and they produce condensation on the underside of the glass.
+I am not a fan of glass lids as they are heavy, can break, and produce condensation on the underside of the glass.

 Lights

 Lights illuminate your tank so that you can see and enjoy watching your fish.
-It helps to bring out there color and fish become more active when the lights are on.
+It helps to bring out their color and fish become more active when the lights are on.

 More importantly, proper lights that promote plant growth are needed if you intend on decorating your tank with live plants.

-The plants need to photosynthesize just like your normal garden plants.
-They will rely on the aquatic lights for energy just like the garden pants rely on the sun.
+The plants need to photosynthesize just like your typical garden plants.
+They will rely on the aquatic lights for energy just like the garden plants rely on the sun.

 Heater